godotengine/godot-docs/classes/class_textserver.rst

 :ref:`int<class_int>` **name_to_tag**\ (\ name\: :ref:`String<class_String>`\ ) |const| :ref:`🔗<class_TextServer_method_name_to_tag>`

-Converts readable feature, variation, script, or language name to OpenType tag.
+Converts the given readable name of a feature, variation, script, or language to an OpenType tag.

 .. rst-class:: classref-item-separator